Which are the most active months for damaging winds from severe storms, derechos?

 In early summer, widespread warm and humid air is typically found in many areas east of the Rockies.
 The warmth and humidity provide some of the instability needed for thunderstorms to develop.

-Additionally, the jet stream is typically parked near the U.S.-Canada border in June and July, and upper-level disturbances often get steered by the jet stream over the top of the warm, humid air engulfing parts of the central and eastern states.
-These disturbances can act as a trigger for the formation of thunderstorms.
+Additionally, the jet stream is typically parked near the U.S.-Canada border in June and July, and upper-level disturbances often get steered by the jet stream over the top of the warm, humid air engulfing parts of the central and eastern U.S. These disturbances can act as a trigger for the formation of thunderstorms.

 The three-month period from May through July is also the most favorable time of year for derechos to develop.
 These clusters of thunderstorms produce destructive wind gusts for hundreds of miles and can impact millions of people along their path.